Cognitium Fast API Documentation

 Overview

 The Cognitium Fast API provides a single POST endpoint for processing chat messages and recording votes.
-All API requests should be directed to the default URL:
+All API requests should be directed to:

 https://fastapi.cognitium.co.uk/api